 The sprite name must be unique, while the same TGA file might be used by different sprites.
-However, the texture file for a specific sprite must fit its block definition (e.g. @reference=64 requires the TGA files used by sprites in that section to be 64 pixels x 64 pixels big). <Starting X> to <Height> are the sprite coordinates.
+However, the texture file for a specific sprite must fit its block definition (e.g. @reference=64 requires the TGA files used by sprites in that section to be 64 pixels x 64 pixels in size).
+The given file name will be looked for in folder Textures/RGB of the Armada installation. <Starting X> to <Height> are the sprite coordinates.
 The <optional Animation> is the definition for the Sprite Animations.